Opportunity and Progress in DoD’s Cyber Workforce Development Efforts.

 It was in Section 1531 of the FY24 NDAA that the Department’s Chief Information Officer (CIO) was directed to establish an office to maintain and oversee activities pertinent to the relationship between the Department and academia.
 This scope would include primary, secondary, and post-secondary institutions with cyber-related curriculums.
 This direction came on the heels of the FY22 NDAA’s requirement under Section 1532, to conduct a feasibility study assessing the potential benefit of such an endeavor, most specifically, to what extent improvements in the coherence, coordination, and management of covered, academic engagements could be expected.
 Members of the DoD CIO’s Workforce Innovation Directorate set out contacting representatives from more than 100 academic institutions designated as National Centers of Academic Excellence in Cybersecurity (NCAE-C).
 Component stakeholders involved in STEM and cyber activities were also interviewed.
 Understanding stakeholder perspective was critical.
 The consensus was favorable citing cyber as a national priority.
 Furthermore, as a component of STEM, outreach should include grades K-12 with curriculum lessons to spur student interest at the primary and secondary levels and inform curriculum at the college level.

 In the end, the Department confirmed the need for a CPO to serve as the primary element for supporting and synchronizing cyber academic engagements and outreach activities across DoD.
 Planning is underway for consolidating the many scholarship and academic engagement programs currently spread across the Department.
-Some may be familiar, including the DoD Cyber Scholarship Program, the NCAE-C programs, and the National Security Agency’s K-12 Pathways program.
+Some may be familiar, including the DoD Cyber Scholarship Program, the NCAE-C programs, including the NCAE-C’s K-12 Pathways program.
 Other academic engagement channels will further consolidate funding and resources under the auspices of the CPO.

 Upon hitting full operating capability, the CPO for Academic Engagement will be harmonizing Department cyber outreach activities, measuring the effectiveness of academic engagements, and offering academic institutions, recommendations to bolster the partnership through cyber research grants and other mechanisms for improving the cyber talent pipeline.
 It is anticipated the CPO will reach initial operating capability later in FY24.